WafeeRahman/LeetCode-150-Solutions/README.md

-## Welcome to My NeetCode 150 Tracker! 🧠
+## Welcome to My NeetCode 250 Tracker! 🧠

 When I'm not committing projects to my github, I like to track my leetcoding progress with this repository.
 Currently, I'm working on the leetcode 150, and looking to complete the leetcode 250 thereafter to make sure my Data Structures and Algorithms skills are always sharp.
+This was originally a tracker for the 150, but I decided to add NeetCode's new 250 questions, so I'll be adding to some of the completed questions here.

 ---